bilal-amjad-dev/python-flask-app/README.md

 **What is Devops?**

 In devops, we have code.

+the code is:
-the code is build (Dockerfile, Image, run_container_locally, Push), and Deploy (Kubernetes).
+- build (Dockerfile, Image, run_container_locally, Push),
+- and Deploy (Kubernetes).

-When a developer makes a commit in code, the code is build (Dockerfile, Image, run_container_locally, Push), and Deploy (Kubernetes).
+When a developer makes a commit in code, the code is:
+- build (Dockerfile, Image, run_container_locally, Push),
+- and Deploy (Kubernetes).

+In this project, we achieve this manual means without automation.

 To do this project, we need t2.medium.
 Means 2 cpu and 4 gb ram.